pingidentity/pingidentity-devops-getting-started/docs/get-started/getStartedExample.md

     kubectl port-forward svc/demo-pingfederate-admin 9999:9999
     ```

+    Similarly, to access the data console:

+    ```sh
+    kubectl port-forward svc/demo-pingdataconsole 8443:8443
+    ```

     !!! note "Certificates"
         This example uses self-signed certificates that will have to be accepted in your browser or added to your keystore.

     While the local port does not have to match the service port, it is recommended for simplicity.
-If you use a different local port, adjust the URLS below accordingly.
+If you use a different local port, adjust the URLs below accordingly.

     With the appropriate port-forward in place, you can access the products at these defaults.